Now enrolling · 2025

 Policy Gradients & Actor-Critic

 A peek at the frontier.
-Students are introduced to policy gradient methods — agents that directly optimize their policy rather than learning a value function — and the actor-critic architecture that combines the best of both worlds.
+Students are introduced to policy gradient methods and the actor-critic architecture that combines the best of value-based and policy-based approaches.

 12